 1. Speed of Change

-We trained the team on a just in time basis, starting with an overview of agile values and principles, then a quick review of the Scrum Roles, Artifacts and Meetings, and then Sprint Planning.
-They the team planned their first sprint and began work.
+We trained the team on a just in time basis using what we called a team jumpstart.
+We started with an overview of agile values and principles, then a quick review of the Scrum Roles, Artifacts and Meetings, and then Sprint Planning.
+Then the team planned their first sprint and began work.
 It wasn’t pretty, and as I recall the team failed to deliver completed work in their first 2-week sprint.
-But they had adopted Agile.
-(BTW I don't recommend this approach!)
+But they had “adopted Agile”.

 What can be done instead is to look at this longer program of change and break it up into reasonable milestones and smaller initiatives.
 That is where having an overall transformation roadmap spanning 12 to 24 months can be helpful.